-The fact that the process visualization group is much less represented in the literature is somewhat surprising as the questions in these groups are of high relevance to the field: how can visualization tools be integrated and used in everyday work environments (UWP), how are tasks such as reasoning, knowledge discovery, or decision making supported (VDAR), how does a visualization support communication and knowledge transfer (CTV), and how does a visualization support collaborative analysis (CDA).
+The fact that the process visualization group is much less represented in the literature is somewhat surprising as the questions in these group are of high relevance to the field: how can visualization tools be integrated and used in everyday work environments (EWP), how are tasks such as reasoning, knowledge discovery, or decision making supported (VDAR), how does a visualization support communication and knowledge transfer (CTV), and how does a visualization support collaborative analysis (CDA).
 These questions are of high practical value beyond specific individual tools and can benefit both researchers and practitioners in all areas of visualization.

 Several reasons could explain our current evaluation focus.
-Evaluation in the information visualization community has been following the traditions of Human-Computer Interaction (HCI) and Computer Graphics (CG), both of which also have traditionally focused on controlled experiments, usability evaluations, and algorithm evaluations [24].
+Evaluation in the information visualization community has been following the traditions of Human-Computer Interaction (HCI) and Computer Graphics (CG), both of which also have traditionally focused on controlled experiments, usability evaluations, and algorithm evaluations [22].
 Possible questions include: (1) are experiments in the process group simply not being conducted as frequently?
 (2) does the fact that these types of evaluations are often lengthy requiring field studies, case studies, and extensive qualitative data analysis contribute to their under representation?
 (3) are we as a community less welcoming to these different-often qualitative-types of evaluations?
 The lack of evaluations in this group raises questions about whether we as a community should take steps to encourage more evaluations in these groups to be conducted and published.

 In the wider HCI community it is comparatively common that publications solely focus on evaluation, often using field and long-term evaluation approaches.
-In the process evaluation group we used examples from venues outside of the four publication venues we coded to illustrate scenarios in which these types of methodologies are more common (e. g., [40, 57, 86, 87]).
+In the process evaluation group we frequently used examples from venues outside of the four publications we coded (EuroVis, InfoVis, IVS, Vast) to illustrate scenarios in which these types of methodologies are more common (e. g.[37, 54, 84, 86]).
 As our community continues to grow we need to think critically about what types of evaluations we would like to see more of and how they can benefit our community.
+If the current trend continues we will likely see process and longer term qualitative evaluations published at other venues.